PorterK/GuardianJSClient/README.md

 ### Examples

-The documentation for the Guardian API can be found [here](http://open-platform.theguardian.com/documentation/)
+The documentation for the Guardian News API can be found [here](http://open-platform.theguardian.com/documentation/)

 In order to connect you'll need an api key, which you can easily generate [here](http://open-platform.theguardian.com/access/)